Elering/estfeed-datahub-docs/eng/30-data-distribution.md

 > **Note**
 > To request messages for a longer period of time, it is possible to send several different requests for different periods.
 For example, the first message for the period 02.01.2024-03.01.2024 and the second for the period 01.01.2024-02.01.2024.

+The response message contains the "reason for change".
+This value helps the market participants to understand, why this change has happened.
+There are two types of values:

+- Fixed values - these values are always the same.
+They are so called "hard coded" and behave like an enum.
+Possible values are:
+  - `CREATE` - data object got created
+  - `UPDATE` - data object got updated
+  - `DELETE` - data object got deleted
+- Dynamic values - these values are dynamic, because the root cause of the change was indirect.
+The data object got created, updated or deleted because of some operation with another data object.
+For example, when SUPPLY agreement gets modified because of the modification of the GRID agreement.
+Known possible values are:
+  - `UPDATE_BC_SUPPLY_CREATE` - data object got updated, because SUPPLY agreement was created
+  - `UPDATE_BC_GRID_UPDATE` - data object got updated, because GRID agreement was updated
+  - `DELETE_BC_GRID_UPDATE` - data object got deleted, because GRID agreement was updated
+  - `DELETE_BC_GRID_DELETE` - data object got deleted, because GRID agreement was deleted
+  - `CREATE_BC_PORTFOLIO_SUPPLIER_CREATE` - data object got created, because PORTFOLIO_SUPPLIER agreement was created
+  - `UPDATE_BC_PORTFOLIO_SUPPLIER_UPDATE` - data object got updated, because PORTFOLIO_SUPPLIER agreement was updated
+  - `DELETE_BC_PORTFOLIO_SUPPLIER_UPDATE` - data object got deleted, because PORTFOLIO_SUPPLIER agreement was updated
+  - `DELETE_BC_PORTFOLIO_SUPPLIER_DELETE` - data object got deleted, because PORTFOLIO_SUPPLIER agreement was deleted
+  - `CREATE_BC_BORDER_GRID_CREATE` - data object got created, because BORDER_GRID agreement was created
+  - `UPDATE_BC_BORDER_GRID_UPDATE` - data object got updated, because BORDER_GRID agreement was updated
+  - `DELETE_BC_BORDER_GRID_UPDATE` - data object got deleted, because BORDER_GRID agreement was updated
+  - `DELETE_BC_BORDER_GRID_DELETE` - data object got deleted, because BORDER_GRID agreement was deleted

+> **Note**
+> The format of the dynamic values follow a pattern: "what happened to the data object in the message" + BC (because) + "what was done with the data object causing the change"

 ## Distributing data updates

 Elering’s team is discussing various technical solutions to enable more capable integrated systems to receive data updates faster and without scanning.
 A specific technical solution is still under